jmcomets/jmcomets.github.io/_posts/2015-04-26-mr-nobody-an-introspective-about-life.md

 In effect, Mr Nobody is a film I would recommend to any pessimist, its raw emotional power breaking through the ice and striking the viewer with realisations on himself and the world we all live in.
-The acting of Jared Leto is-as usual-flawless, as he battles for
+The acting of Jared Leto is-as usual-flawless, as he battles for happiness.